sine2pi/asr-rotary/README.md

 a = self.btw_g * (btw - 0.5) * 2.0
 pa = torch.clamp(pos + a, 0, self.max_ctx - 1)
 ```
+Note that everything is experimental and in pre beta stage.
+This option works as it should but hasent been optimized.
+At the moment, a few of the vectors are a little large and will eat more vram than they should.

 #### Variable Radius